 Data distribution refers to a pattern where asynchronous messages (e.g. using NServiceBus) are used to deliver data to multiple targets in some coordinated fashion.

-A common example of a data distribution scenario is having cached data on multiple scaled-out web servers, and then attempting to use messages delivered to all web servers in a cache-busting fashion, so that each web server drops its current cache entries, and then is forced to retrieve fresh data from the database.
+A common example of a data distribution scenario is having cached data on multiple scaled-out web servers and attempting to deliver a message to each of them.
+The message indicates each server should drop their current cache entries and retrieve fresh data from the database.

 The goal of data distribution is generally to cause a change in data and/or behavior in multiple locations at the same time.
-Messages sent with NServiceBus, however do not care if they are received or processed at the same time.
-There is no urgency to act now with a message sent with NServiceBus.
-Because asynchronous messages are intended for eventual consistency, each receiver is free to process it at their leisure, whenever it gets around to handling that message in the queue.
+NServiceBus does not provide any facility for receiving or processing messages in multiple locations at the same time.
+There is no urgency to act now in reaction to a message sent with NServiceBus.
+Asynchronous messages are intended for eventual consistency.
+Each receiver processes a given message whenever it happens to receive that message from the queue.

-In the worst-case scenario, some receivers of a data distribution message might succeed, while others encounter an unknown error causing the message to be moved to the error queue.
-In the time until an administrator is able to diagnose the failure and return the message to its source queue, transactions would be handled very differently by nodes that had received the message and those that had not.
+In the worst-case scenario, some receivers of a data distribution message may succeed in handling the message, and others may fail, causing the message to be moved to the error queue.
+Until an administrator diagnoses the failure and returns the message to its source queue, transactions may be handled very differently by nodes that had successfully handled the message and those that had not.

-These sorts of failures are difficult to track down, as they depend upon more than the contents of a message and the code processing it.
-The result would also be dependent upon the state of the data being handled by data distribution, which would not be consistent between different servers in a cluster.
+These kinds of failures are difficult to track down.
+They depend upon more than the contents of a message and the code handling it.
+The results are also dependent upon the state of the data being handled by data distribution, which will not be consistent across all servers in a cluster.

-Data distribution employs a broadcast distribution strategy, delivering the information to all physical nodes.
-This is different than a publish/subscribe scenario, which is designed to reliably deliver a message to only one logical endpoint.
+Data distribution employs a broadcast distribution strategy, delivering information to all physical nodes.
+This is different to publish/subscribe, which is designed to reliably deliver a message to one logical endpoint only.

-In a system in which a message processing endpoint is not scaled out, there is no difference.
-However, when scaled out, multiple physical endpoint instances together make up one logical endpoint, all cooperating to process messages from the same input queue.
+When a message processing endpoint is not scaled out, there is no difference.
+However, when scaled out, multiple physical endpoint instances together make up one logical endpoint.
+The instances cooperate to process messages from the same input queue.

-In a publish/subscribe scenario, messages are routed to a logical endpoint, and it makes no difference which physical endpoint instance ends up processing it.
+With publish/subscribe, a message is routed to a logical endpoint, and it makes no difference which physical endpoint instance ends up processing it.

-A data distribution operation is a broadcast operation, which is logically different than a publish operation.
-While a publish operation can be subverted to act like a broadcast operation, it is not recommended to try to shoehorn one into the other, so this capability is not supported by NServiceBus.
+A data distribution operation is a broadcast operation, which is logically different to a publish operation.
+While several publish operations can be subverted to act like a broadcast operation, it is not recommended.
+Publish/subscribe is a poor fit for data distribution.
+For these reasons, data distribution is not supported by NServiceBus.

-Asynchronous messaging (e.g. NServiceBus) is not an optimal solution for data distribution scenarios.
+Asynchronous messaging (e.g. NServiceBus) is not a good solution for data distribution scenarios.
 It is usually better to use a dedicated data distribution technology, such as a distributed cache or distributed configuration service.
-These kinds of services are difficult to implement because of the inevitable race conditions and consensus issues.
-Dedicated tools have sprung up that solve these problems and do it well.
+These kinds of technologies are difficult to implement because of the inevitable race conditions and consensus issues but several have evolved that solve these problems elegantly.

 Distributed caches, such as Redis, NCache, or Memcached can provide fast, local data caching with built-in replication.
-They solve the problems above efficiently, which enables thinking of the cache as one global service, rather than trying to synchronize many disparate caches by exchanging messages.
+They can be treated as one global system, rather than separate caches synchronized by exchanging messages.

-Distributed configuration services, such as Apache Zookeeper, Consul, and etcd provide sophisticated consensus algorithms that allow the seamless distribution of configuration data and service discovery data, minimizing deployment complexity.
+Distributed configuration services, such as Apache Zookeeper, Consul, and etcd provide sophisticated consensus algorithms allowing seamless distribution of configuration data and service discovery data, minimizing deployment complexity.

-One of these types of tools should be selected to provide data distribution capabilities instead of asynchronous messaging.
+These types of technologies should be used to provide data distribution capabilities instead of asynchronous messaging.